-The following is a graphic illustration of revenue by source for fiscal year 2022:
+The following is a graphic illustration of revenue by source for fiscal year 2023:

 The chart illustrates revenues by source and their relationship with one another.
 Federal grants and contracts represent the largest type of operating revenue, followed by student tuition and fees.
-Federal grants represent the largest type of nonoperating revenue, followed by state appropriations.
-All other types of revenue represent less than 8% of the total revenue.
+State appropriations represent the largest type of nonoperating revenue, followed by Federal grants and contracts.
+All other types of revenue represent less than 5% of the total revenue.

-The following graph represents a comparison of fiscal years 2022 and 2021 operating expenses by function.
+The following graph represents a comparison of fiscal years 2023 and 2022 operating expenses by function.
 Instructional expense represents about 30% of all operating expenses.